Custom BMW Z4 M Coupe bike rack hitch receiver (e85/e86)

 1. Install Resilio Sync on both devices.
 On the Primary device, Create Folder and select your Camera folder, located in /DCIM/Camera

-3. On the Primary device, turn off Backup.
-Take a few photos with the primary device to test the sync.
+3. In the Google Photos app of the Primary device, turn off Backup.
+Then take a few photos with the primary device to test the sync.

-4. On the backup Pixel, in the Resilo app, you should see the new photos being sync’d
+4. On the backup Pixel 1, in the Resilo app, you should see the new photos being sync’d.

 And finally, here’s how to deal with removing the backed up photos from your primary device: